rompe/ansible-sync-dir-from-other-host/README.md

     sync_source_host: 192.168.1.42
     sync_source: /etc/certs/example.com
     sync_target_dir: /srv/certs
+    sync_minutes: 10
   roles:
     - { role: rompe.sync_dir_from_other_host, tags: "sync_dir" }
 ```

-After running this, `/srv/certs/example.com` will be in place and kept current every hour.
+After running this, `/srv/certs/example.com` will be in place and kept current every 10 minutes.

-### Restrictions
+### Restrictions and Solutions

-Using `scp` is simple and works without any special prerequites.
-However, if you need to transfer
-huge directories, you might be better off using an rsync based solution to save network traffic.
+Using `scp` is quite simple and works well with a small number of files, as all files are copied on every run.
+It has no prerequisite.
+To better scale with the number of files to transfer `rsync` can be used as option.
+However, `rsync` needs to be installed on both, source and target hosts.
+To use `rsync`, just set the variable `sync` to `rsync`.

 ### License